Tanmay-Kulkarni101/GranularMethodsMachineLearning/README.md

 ![Working Example](img.PNG "Working Example")

 ## CONCLUSION
-The class imbalance problem is a major problem, that is present within a large number of datasets.
-This problems cannot be solved by the models alone, thus, we make use of specialized techniques that make the training models immune to these imbalances within the dataset.
-The technique that we are working on focuses on creating granules of the input data and then running training models, so as to prune borderline cases and improve the performance on the minority class.
+The class imbalance problem is present within a majority of the datasets, as it is higly improbable to expect a balenced distribution of labels within a classificaiton problem.
+This problems cannot be solved by the Machine Learning Model alone, thus, we make use of specialized techniques that make the training models immune to these imbalances within the dataset.
+This technique focuses on creating granules of the input data and then runs training models, so as to prune borderline cases and improve the performance on the minority class.

 This algorithm purposely under fits the data, so that we do not bias based on the majority class.
 Thus, we may have a lower accuracy overall, but a higher accuracy for the minority class.
+These decision bounderies tend to gerneralize better as they are not biased by the majority class.

 ## Contact the Authors
 - Tanmay Kulkarni (f20150647@hyderabad.bits-pilani.ac.in)